rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Robust image pull policy to authenticate images for `IfNotPresent` and `Never`

-This feature allows users to ensure that kubelet requires an image pull auth check for each new set of credentials, regardless of whether the image is already present on the node.
+This feature allows users to ensure that kubelet requires an image pull authentication check for each new set of credentials, regardless of whether the image is already present on the node.

 This work was done as part of [KEP-2535: Ensure secret pulled images](https://kep.k8s.io/2535) led by SIG Auth.

-### Node topology labels to be made available via downward API
+### Node topology labels are available via downward API

 This feature enables Node topology labels to be exposed via downward API.
-There is a workaround of using init container to query the Kubernetes API for the underlying node, and this change will simplify access to topology information, allowing more fine grained topology-aware placement for workloads sensitive to communication latency.
+Before Kubernetes v1.33, you could use a workaround of using an init container to query the Kubernetes API for the underlying node; this alpha feature simplifies how workloads can access Node topology information.

 This work was done as part of [KEP-4742: Expose Node labels via downward API](https://kep.k8s.io/4742) led by SIG Node.